getmoto/moto/docs/docs/services/route53resolver.rst

 - [ ] list_resolver_query_log_config_associations
 - [ ] list_resolver_query_log_configs
 - [X] list_resolver_rule_associations
+  List all resolver rule associations, using filters if specified.

 - [X] list_resolver_rules
+  List all resolver rules, using filters if specified.

 - [X] list_tags_for_resource
   List all tags for the given resource.